 "We travel to tropical locations to enjoy the climate, breathe clean air and stand in awe of the natural beauty.
 But we want comfort, and are quick to demand the natives adapt to our wants and needs.
 Unfortunately, those demands destroy local nature and culture in the process.
 Sustainable habits which have been around for hundreds of thousands (or even millions) of years - disappear.
 Our technology rarely makes better lives.
 More often than not, it pollutes, expends resources, decimates species and lengthens our lifespans.
 The result is overpopulation and the continuance destruction at an exponential rate".

 I’m now a huge proponent of sustainable living, an Eco-friendly, low carbon footprint lifestyle.
 Every year I do more to reduce my negative impact on the our planet, the source of everything we need to survive.

 Although it can be more work, it’s a return to a more basic, less stressed and healthier life (for me anyway).

 To help further offset our carbon footprints and promote sustainability, my wife and I purchased a small farm in south-eastern Ontario.
 In 2018 we had 2400 coniferous trees planted (as part of Ontario’s 50 Million Tree Project).
-To assist in balancing climate change and reestablish homes for birds and other displaced critters.
+To assist in balancing climate change and reestablish homes for birds and many other displaced critters.
 Beekeeping and organic, Aquaponic farming are also in our future.
 Solar and wind power generation also be added, in an off-grid type of installation.

 Each of us have our own beliefs, dreams, values and reality.
 No matter what mine are, I’ll always do my best to put yours at the forefront of your project.

 Let others’ past steer your future